OpenEngineer/remotePLC/README.md

 You specify *blocks* and connect them with *lines*.
 The *blocks* process arrays of 64 bit floating point numbers, and the *lines* pass these arrays between the *blocks*.

-There are four types of *blocks*:
+There are five types of *blocks*:

 * input blocks (remote sensors, switches...)
 * stateless node blocks (math operators, bool operators...)
-* logic blocks (PID controls, time shift delays...)
+* logic blocks, these have a state (PID controls, time shift delays...)
 * output blocks (actuators, lights...)
 * stop blocks, stop the program on certain conditions (timeout, stability...)